Vineguard: Protection From Sun, Rain, and Frost.

 The Vineguard can be built several ways.
 If you are already using an arched cattle panel, arch another one a few feet above it.
 If you’re using a horizontal cattle panel trellis, install a PVC pipe arch overhead that slopes to direct rainfall away from the bed (see photo).
 Or you can construct a similar pitched wooden frame with a pitched roof.

 The Vineguard will work for both raised-bed and ground plantings, but it works especially well against waterlogging in tall raised beds.
 That’s because raised beds provide more control over soil moisture.
-Tall raised beds are less likely to wick moisture from the rest of the yard when it becomes saturated.
+Tall raised beds are less likely to wick moisture from the rest of the rest of the yard when its saturated.

 We will be experimenting with Vineguards this year, and I invite all you Mirliton Wizards out there to create designs that provide the simplest, most effective, and least expensive model.